 We will make you a "MOCK" timeline prior to your wedding.
 The timeline is to help us gauge an appropriate start time for services.
 Please make sure all persons receiving services are in the room at the start time of the timeline.
 The reasoning behind this is due to the fact that the timelines often do not go in the order they were designed.
 Things come up and people have to run out or they get preoccupied, and in order to stay on track with time, we often need to grab another client.
 It is imperative that everyone is ready and able to jump in the chair at any given time.

-You are going to want to schedule the people in the bridal party that require the least amount of time to go last.
+You are going to want to schedule the people in the bridal party that require the least amount of time to go last on the wedding day.
 For example, junior bridesmaids, flower girls, Mother of the bride or groom.
 We would suggest immediate bridal party first.
 Then the mother of the bride or groom (since the mother of the bride will be in the getting ready pictures) and then flower girls.
 They tend to be young and not like to sit still for makeup and hair or have a high tendency of messing up a hairstyle after completion.
 So we would do them last.

 Arrive with dry hair.
 If possible, wash your hair the day before (not the day of).
 Super clean hair tends to not hold curls as well.
 Super dirty hair tends to get oily and also not hold curls.
 Hair washed the night before is just right.
 We can make the hair dirty with products if we need them.
 Also if the hair is wet & we need to dry it, That will take an additional 30 minutes on the timeline that was unaccounted for & will be an additional $45 blow-dry prep fee that we try to avoid.

-Arrive with a clean face, without moisturizer.
+On your weddingday, arrive with a clean face, without moisturizer.
 Your makeup artist will apply primer before your foundation.

 The best and only touch-up items you will need will be pressed powder, translucent or blot powder works best, and lip color, usually just gloss works fine.
 We use an all-day lip color so gloss just to keep up the shine is usually all you will need.